Alexis Clark Straddles A Chair While Flaunting Her Booty In A Yellow Lingerie Set

 Alexis Clark put all of her curves on display in a racy ensemble for her latest Instagram upload on Tuesday night.
 The model showed some skin while revealing that she was relaxing.

-Alexis wore her long, blond hair in a deep side part.
-The golden locks were styled in wavy strands that were pushed over her shoulders.
+Alexis wore her long blond hair in a deep side part.
+Her golden locks were styled in wavy strands that were pushed over her shoulders.

-She also opted for a natural makeup look.
-The application appeared to consist of thick lashes and black eyeliner, as well as smoky eye shadow and defined brows.

-She looked to complement her bronzed skin with pink blush on her cheeks and a shimmering highlighter on her forehead, chin, and under eyes.
+The model also opted for a natural makeup look.
+The application appeared to consist of thick lashes and black eyeliner, as well as smoky eyeshadow and defined brows.
+She looked to complement her bronzed skin with pink blush on her cheeks and a shimmering highlighter on her forehead, chin, and lower eyes.
 She seemed to complete the look with nude lips.

 Alexis’ 724,000-plus followers seemed to fall in love with the snap.
-Fans clicked the like button more than 61,000 times within the first 17 hours after it was published to her feed.
-Admirers also filled the comments section with over 780 remarks about the revealing post.
+Fans clicked the like button more than 61,000 times within the first 17 hours after it was published on her feed.
+Admirers also filled the comments section with over 780 remarks about the post.

 “You’re so gorgeous,” declared one follower.